bencarlson/wp-bootstrap/README.md

 It has a custom frontpage, if you care to use it, based on one of the Bootstrap examples.

-Let me know if you have any issues with it, and feel free to send requests!
+Let me know if you have any issues with it, and feel free to send pull requests!

--Ben ben@hillfold.com
+-Ben